 At the USC School of Dramatic Arts, you will find the close, supportive and reassuring atmosphere you need to hone your talent and find your career path.

-Here you will find the intimacy and family atmosphere of a small school while offering the vast resources that come with the university.
+Here you will find the community and family atmosphere of a small school while offering the vast resources that come with being at the University of Southern California.
 From the first time you set foot on campus, you will begin to understand what the Trojan Family means and the many benefits it offers.
 You will also have countless opportunities to participate in organizations within the USC School of Dramatic Arts and across the university to further enrich your experience.
 Students are strongly encouraged to supplement their coursework with extracurricular activities that build relationships between fellow students, faculty, and the community.

 Student organizations are the backbone of campus life.
 Ranging from professionally minded clubs to student interest associations, student organizations spearhead activities including guest speakers, social events, and productions.